-On Monday, January 30, Lynchburg College President Dr. Kenneth R. Garren sent the following letter to students, faculty, and staff in response to an executive order recently signed by the United States President.
+On Monday, January 30, University of Lynchburg President Dr. Kenneth R. Garren sent the following letter to students, faculty, and staff in response to an executive order recently signed by the United States President.

 As you may know, on Friday President Trump signed an executive order suspending admission into the United States for 90 days by immigrants, non-immigrants and refugees from the following majority-Muslim countries: Iran, Iraq, Libya, Somalia, Sudan, and Yemen.
 In addition, those from Syria are prohibited from entry indefinitely.